bigfootdood/bigfootdood.github.io/content/post/The Camp Snap 103/_index.md

 ![Sara1](DSCF0780.jpg)
 ![sara2](DSCF0798.jpg)

-So far, my favorite part of using the camera is plugging it in.
+So far, my favorite part of using the camera is when it comes time to transfer photos.
 I connect it directly to my phone, usually right before bed, and relive the day’s photos for the first time.
 I know this feeling is all too familiar for film photographers, but there’s something nice about choosing _when_ you get to have that moment.

 ### Should You Buy One?

 Right now, the number of photos displayed on the back of my camera is 827.
 That’s way more than I would have ever taken with my smartphone.
-That’s roughly 30 rolls of disposable camera film, which would cost far more than the Camp Snap.
+That’s roughly 30 disposable cameras, which would cost far more than the Camp Snap.
 For me, it has absolutely been worth it.

 Do I recommend you go out and buy one?
 Probably not.
-While I’ve found it to be a perfect companion for activities where I don’t want to carry a nice camera but also don’t want to use my phone, it’s not for everyone.
-Each of my siblings also received one for Christmas, and I’d bet that some of their photo counts are still in the single digits.
+While I’ve found it to be a perfect companion for activities where I don’t want to carry a nice camera but also don’t want to use my phone, it’s still not for everyone.
+I mentioned each of my siblings also received one for Christmas, and I’d bet that some of their photo counts are still in the single digits.

 It’s perfect if your kid is going to summer camp and you’re okay with crappy photo quality.
 Or, if you’re like me—desperate to ditch the smartphone but still want something that actually _feels_ like a camera.